Icarus Transfigured by m. l. teague (page 17)

 Nadir Mound

 They were directly to a cutaway, where a slope, at variance to the terrain, rose at the far end of a grassy expanse.
-Hewed in an eerie glow, the summit was imagined to have struggled under a skyscraping latticework of felled trees in the hour before, and then to be consumed in monumental fire.
+Hewed in an eerie glow, the summit was imagined to have struggled under a skyscraping latticework of felled trees in the hour before, and then to be consumed in a monumental fire.
 It was hard to gauge its distance, whether the mound sat on the horizon or, allowing for the curvature of the Earth, originated below it.
 The sky was insufficient to contain it, or even allow it to be properly understood.

 The girl was slower out of the car this time, clutching Aiden with a measure of regret.
 “There’s no one left!”